 Included in the report will be an updated conceptual site model (CSM), with specific focus of describing groundwater conditions and LNAPL distribution within the area of GMW-62.
-The CSM will be based on the most recent site CSM.
+The CSM will be based on the most recent site CSM as provided in this work plan.
 The updated CSM will serve to augment and further refine the existing CSM.